 We’ve looked for Chardonnay of this caliber on the West Sonoma Coast for a long time.
 There is little world-class Chardonnay to go around from this area.
 We were approached by one of our favorite winemakers, Andy Smith of DuMol, in 2018 about being the first and only winery to make wine from their estate site located in the coldest part of Green Valley.

-The vineyard was planted in 2004, using a special selection of Old Wente Chardonnay which was renowned for producing tiny clusters of zippy Chardonnay.
-The site is planted meter by meter requiring the vines to only ripen 10-12 clusters, resulting in a depth of flavor and complexity that is similar to Porter-Bass.
-Porter-Bass is planted using the same selection of Old Wente.
-Being so closely planted, the fruit sees little in the way of direct sunlight allowing the skins to thicken and provide a tannic backbone which should result in a wine from this vineyard ageing a long time.
+The vineyard was planted in 2004, using a unique selection of Old Wente Chardonnay, renowned for producing tiny clusters of zippy Chardonnay.
+The site is planted meter by meter, requiring the vines to ripen 10-12 clusters, resulting in a depth of flavor and complexity similar to Porter-Bass.
+Porter-Bass is cultivated using the same selection of Old Wente.
+Being so closely planted, the fruit sees little in the way of direct sunlight allowing the skins to thicken and provide a tannic backbone which should result in a wine from this vineyard aging a long time.

-Perched above the Freestone Valley sits the Zephyr vineyard smack in the bulleye of the coastal influences flowing between the Bodega Headlands and the Sebastopol Hills.
-Cold air sweeps across the low lying coastal hills bringing in moisture-laden fog and scents of sea spray.
-The meager sandstone soils with little to no topsoil restrict the growth of the vines here bringing near-perfect balance to the small crop which they need to ripen.
-This is the last Chardonnay site that we harvest in the West Sonoma Coast, a full two weeks after Porter-Bass, Charles Heintz and Carex.
-Savory and briny with notes of green tea and star jasmine.
-This is an exotic version of Chardonnay unlike any of our other wines.
+Perched above the Freestone Valley sits the Zephyr vineyard smack in the bullseye of the coastal influences flowing between the Bodega Headlands and the Sebastopol Hills.
+Cold air sweeps across the low-lying coastal hills bringing in moisture-laden fog and scents of sea spray.
+The meager sandstone soils with little to no topsoil restrict the growth of the vines here, bringing near-perfect balance to the small crop they need to ripen.
+Zephyr is the last Chardonnay site that we harvest in the West Sonoma Coast, a full two weeks after Porter-Bass, Charles Heintz, and Carex.
+This is an exotic version of Chardonnay, unlike any other wine.
+Savory and salty with notes of green tea and star jasmine.

 PORTER BASS \ Estate